DeepDoge/knochi/README.md

 **UPDATE:** I don't have free time for this anymore (gotta make money), but I will continue working on this as soon as I'm free to work on hobby stuff again.
+Or you can donate me c: 🍙

 Not finished yet...